Reviewed Treadmill: Weslo Cadence G 5.9

 Overweight users who plan on using their treadmill for walking will probably find the Exerpeutic TF1000 to be an interesting option.

-This treadmill has a relatively high maximum user weight of 400 pounds.
+This treadmill has a relatively high maximum user weight of 400 pounds, which makes it a good treadmill for a heavy person.
 Plus, the width of the treadmill belt is 20 inch, which is 4 inches wider than the G 5.9.

 Be aware of the fact that this treadmill has a top speed of 4 miles per hour.
 So, it’s only for walking.